HewlettPackard/swarm-learning/examples/reverse-proxy/README.md

 4. Bind9 container created from these examples has a built-in function called "add-dns" to add the mapping into the running DNS bind9 container.
 5. On the other hand, routing/tunneling of requests using a reverse proxy is managed by running the NGINX as a docker container.
 6. Routing configuration in NGINX is managed by using `nginx.conf` file, it is volume mounted before the start of the Nginx container.
-7. These examples run the container with pre-configured `nginx.conf` files and the IP addresses used in this configuration file are the IPs adjacent to the Bind9 container.
-Hence for these examples, it is recommended to keep these local IPs available.
+7. These examples run the container with pre-configured `nginx.conf` files and the container IP addresses used in this configuration file are the IPs adjacent to the Bind9 container.
+Hence for these examples, it is recommended to keep these container IPs available.
 8. If the user wants to use custom IP addresses, then they have to alter their `nginx.conf` according to their needs and start the NGINX container.